This article will explain how to count carbohydrates, how to incorporate rice into the diet, and what the healthy alternatives to rice are.

 Vegetables are high in fiber, vitamins, and other nutrients.
 Vegetables are made of carbohydrates, but at a much lower level than grains.

 Eating foods that are lower in carbohydrates and higher in fiber can make meals more satisfying.
-For example, one-half cup of rice has 22 grams of carbohydrate.
-In contrast, one cup of squash only has 8 grams of carbohydrate.
+For example, a half cup of rice has 22 grams of carbohydrate.
+In contrast, 1 cup of squash only contains 8 grams of carbohydrate.

 Many foods can serve as substitutes for rice.

 Examples include cauliflower, mushrooms, and eggplant.
-Quinoa contains the same amount of carbohydrates as rice, but it has more protein, and some types have more fiber.
+Quinoa contains the same amount of carbohydrates as rice, but it has more protein, and some types of quinoa also have more fiber.